 What are Brownouts?

-A brown-out is the term for when your home’s electrical demand exceeds the amount of available electrical energy.
-When this happen, lights will start to dim and flicker, electric-powered appliances and devices may temporarily shut off, and computers may turn off as well, all from a lack of available power.
-Brown-outs never last long, often disappearing after no more than a second or two.
-However, they cannot stabilize, your power might go out completely, giving you the dreaded blackout.
+A brownout is when your home’s electrical demand exceeds the amount of available electrical energy.
+Brownouts never last long, often disappearing after no more than a second or two.
+However, they cannot stabilize, and your power might go out completely, resulting in a blackout.

 But wait, you might say, how can your home’s demand outpace the available amount of power when power plants need to be able to serve hundreds or even thousands of homes?
-This is true, and it shows an important quality of brown-outs: they typically happen over a wide area and affect multiple homes all at the same time.
-Homes all rely on transformers, and more often than not brown-outs happen when there is excessive demand on a transformer.
-In other words, when all of the houses on a particular transformer are demanding more energy than the transformer can supply, brown-outs can occur.
-If this demand isn’t reduced, the brown-out can turn into a total blackout.
+This is true, and it shows an important quality of brownouts: they typically happen over a wide area and affect multiple homes all at the same time.
+Homes all rely on transformers, and more often than not brownouts happen when there is excessive demand for a transformer.
+In other words, when all of the houses on a particular transformer are demanding more energy than the transformer can supply, brownouts can occur.
+If this demand isn’t reduced, the brownout can turn into a total blackout.

 As we stated previously, brownouts will typically occur during periods of heavy use and high strain on the public electrical grid.
 This makes them significantly different from a power surge.
 Whereas a power surge happens when there is a sudden spike in current and voltage, usually due to a failed regulator or another important piece of infrastructure, brown-outs are what happens when there isn’t enough power to go around.